Cultural Compass: Mozart masterpiece, science fiction and environmental art

 In addition to Mozart, the festival will also pay tribute to Brahms.
 His Liebesliederwalzer will showcase four voices singing of longing, nostalgia, sadness and joy in turn.

-Jules Verne: The Immersive Journey, Until autumn 2025, Horta Gallery, Brussels
+Jules Verne: The Immersive Journey, until autumn, Horta Gallery, Brussels

 © PHOTO LAYERS OF REALITY

-Nearly 150 years after his groundbreaking adventures first captivated readers, Jules Verne’s stories continue to fuel the imagination.
-The Horta Gallery has been transformed into as a walk-through experience that gradually immerses visitors in Verne’s fantastical universe.
+Nearly 150 years after his groundbreaking adventures first captivated readers, Verne’s stories continue to fuel the imagination.
+The Horta Gallery has been transformed into as a walk-through experience that immerses visitors in his fantastical universe.
 The production is accompanied by an original score by Rafel Plana, performed by the Bratislava Symphony Orchestra and Choir.

 The heart of the experience is a VR journey through five of Verne’s most iconic novels.
 Visitors walk (or float) through vivid, magical landscapes.
 From the ocean depths to distant planets, audiences are invited to step directly into Verne’s world of wonder and adventure.